-- Please include the relevant information for your plain English summary including a lay abstract, project background and impact.
-The scientific research proposal should include the following information: background and plan of investigation which should explicitly cover study design, methods of data collection analysis and time schedule. - Applicants must justify the funds requested. - The research budget in the pre-proposal should be realistic and be within ±10% of the allowable costing in the full application.
+- Applicants must justify the funds requested. - The research budget in the pre-proposal should be realistic and be within ±10% of the allowable costing in the full application.
 Please note, costings at this stage do not need institutional approval. - Applicants who are successful at the pre-proposal stage will be asked to submit a full application. - Applicants must apply for funding in British pounds sterling. - Applicants should seek the advice of their institution's Finance or Research Office on costing the full application well in advance of the application deadline.
-Online submissions of the application are sent directly to Parkinson's UK. - In line with the Association of Medical Research Charities guidelines, Parkinson's UK will only reimburse directly incurred research costs for awarded grants as per the application submitted.
+When a full application is submitted via the online application system, it is sent directly to Parkinson's UK. - In line with the Association of Medical Research Charities guidelines, Parkinson's UK will only reimburse directly incurred research costs for awarded grants as per the application submitted.
 Please read our guidance on research costs. - Staff costs: Basic salary should be stated for each individual.
 Provision for London weighting, superannuation and National Insurance should be shown separately in the space provided.
 An appropriate grading and salary must be quoted even where a named assistant cannot be specified; both grading and salary should have the approval of the appropriate administrative officer of the institution where the assistant would be employed.
 If appropriate, applicants can apply for support costs for PhD students. - Research expenses: Details must be given.
-Project grants do not cover administrative expenses, costs for attending conferences or publishing costs.
-Please see our guidance on open access publishing. - Animals: The species, number and unit cost of all animals must be shown. - Biological materials (such as human tissue or cell lines): Please specify. - Equipment: Please specify each piece of equipment requested. - Inflation: Inflation will not be paid in year one; inflation in years two and three is allowable up to 3%.
+Project grants do not cover administrative expenses, costs for attending conferences or publishing costs. - Open Access Publications: Costs related to open access publishing may be included.
+Please see our guidance on open access publishing.
+The costs requested must be fully justified. - Animals: The species, number and unit cost of all animals must be shown. - Biological materials (such as human tissue or cell lines): Please specify. - Equipment: Please specify each piece of equipment requested. - You may include costs for any planned public and patient (PPI) activities in your application, for example travel expenses for a face-to-face meeting. - Inflation: Inflation will not be paid in year one; inflation in years two and three is allowable up to 3%.